copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/info53a.md

 - Making available to the public
 subjectmatter:
 - Works
+compensation:
-compensation: "Not required for uses under Art 12(5), required for Uses under Art 16"
+- Not required for uses under Art 12(5)
+- required for Uses under Art 16
+attribution:
-attribution: "Required for uses under Art 16"
+- Required for uses under Art 16
 otherConditions:
 -
 remarks: ""